Free Legal Help in King County

 Learn More: Our Housing Stability Program

-What We Do: We provide free legal help at our regular legal clinics on issues like petitions, applications for adjustment of status or citizenship, and general immigration legal questions.
+What We Do: We provide limited free legal help on issues like petitions, applications for adjustment of status or citizenship, and general immigration legal questions.
 We do not represent clients in deportation cases or removal hearings.

 425-747-7274 (English) 425-620-2778 (Español)